iamtalhaasghar/website/README.md

 4. Open a Pull Request.
 5. Await feedback from the judges.

+**Note:**
-**Note:** Only one submission per team is allowed.
+1. Only one submission per team is allowed.
 You can also participate individually.
+2. You can use Generative AI.
+3. You can also use existing open source solutions and base your work on top of it.
+But kindly respect the license terms.

 **Bonus Marks:**
 - 5 marks for team participation if all members are university buddies.